They were the one, and you made a huge mistake. Not all is lost; you can still get them back - and keep them.

 You might wonder if breakups are ever easy.
 Sadly, they're rarely easy.
 But letting yourself go and neglecting self-care is the worst thing you could do.

 A breakup can leave you with low self-esteem, so it's important to take care of yourself.
 Treat yourself to a few spa sessions or try out that hairstyle or hair color you've been wanting to try out.
 Overhaul your wardrobe and get yourself a few killer outfits.
 A new look and a bit of self-love is guaranteed to make you feel confident.

 Get out there and experience different things.
 Regularly engage in a physical activity that you enjoy to release much-needed 'feel-good' hormones into your system.
 Doing so will help you look and feel better.

 Rekindle Meaningful Relationships

 Did you neglect your other relationships while you were with your ex?
 If so, you may have created a toxic situation.

 A healthy relationship allows you to grow closer without losing other meaningful relationships.
-It's time to get that balance right.
-Start spending more time with friends and family.
+However, if the damage has already been done, it's time to get that balance right; start spending more time with friends and family.

 Take Up New Hobbies And Interests